 I prefer a slightly larger cloth and chose microfiber kitchen towels for that reason.
 They are easily found at the dollar store or you can order them here.

-Glass spray bottles are not completely necessary, but best, because the lemon oils in both recipes will disintegrate plastic.
+Glass spray bottles are not completely necessary, but best, because lemon essential oils will disintegrate plastic over time.
 I also like that they come in a variety of sizes and I prefer those that hold just over 2 cups for portability.
 Let’s face it, they are kind of pretty, too, aren’t they?
 To save money, save glass distilled vinegar (or any similar) bottles and add a spray trigger from a dollar store bottle.

 For other helpful tips and recipes, check out these posts:

 While you still have to clean with this system (sorry), I know that it will make your life easier.
 Following the same steps, every single time you clean will cut the time you spend scrubbing and take the dread out of this definitely no-fun chore.
 Let me know how it works for you!
 Have you ever tried a cleaning schedule?